-A Health Maintenance Organization with a point of service product.
+A Health Maintenance Organization (High and Standard Option) and a Point of Service Product.

 This Plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 8 for details.
+See page 9 for details.
 This plan is accredited.
-See page 13.
+See page 14.